 Researchers from the All Russia Public Opinion Research Center asked Russians to rate their material situation from very bad to very good, and evaluated their spending power on necessities such as food, shoes, and furniture.

-The number of Russians who believed they lived insubjective poverty” rose to 19 percent in June, up from 16 percent in May.
+The number of Russians who believed they lived in “subjective poverty” rose to 19 percent in June, up from 16 percent in May.

 Rostat figures for the first quarter of 2016 show that 16 percent of Russia’s population live below the poverty line.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.